- H2020 Online Manual

 1. Call and topic specific documents

-Choose your call and the relevant topic, and then read carefully the related documents or templates that are available on the given call and topic page on the Funding Opportunities page of the Participant Portal: general documents are listed on the Call Documents page, while topic specific documents are available on each topic's page under "Topic Conditions and Documents".
+Choose your call and the relevant topic, and then read carefully the related documents or templates that are available on the given call and topic page on the "Search funding & tenders" page of the Funding & Tenders Portal: general documents are listed on the Call Documents page, while topic specific documents are available on each topic's page under "Topic Conditions and Documents".
 They may include a specific Guide for Applicants.

 Eligibility: The submission system helps detecting basic eligibility problems, e.g. issues related to the number of required partners or the place of establishment of organisations, but the eligibility rules cannot be fully automated; in any case the users' awareness about those rules is required.
 The respective eligibility conditions are referred to on the topic page (see also the Work Programme, Annex D "Type of Action - Specific provisions and funding rates" or the Work Programme for ERC calls).